PayPal Park

 PayPal Park (formerly Earthquakes Stadium and Avaya Stadium) is a soccer-specific stadium in San Jose, California.
-It is the home stadium of the San Jose Earthquakes of Major League Soccer.
-The stadium is located on the Airport West site next to the San Jose International Airport.
+It is the home stadium of the San Jose Earthquakes of Major League Soccer (MLS) and Bay FC of the National Women's Soccer League (NWSL).
+The stadium is located on the Airport West site next to San Jose International Airport.

-PayPal Park officially opened on February 27, 2015, and has a capacity of approximately 18,000.
+PayPal Park officially opened on February 27, 2015, and has a capacity of approximately 18,000, the smallest seating capacity in the entire MLS.
 The stadium features a canopy roof and some of the steepest-raked seating in Major League Soccer to provide a better view.
 Additionally, the area behind the northeast goal houses the largest outdoor bar in North America, a 2 acre fan zone and a double-sided video scoreboard.
 The suites and club seats are located at field level.
 The stadium is part of a mixed-use residential, retail, R&D, and hotel development.

 The stadium was constructed privately with no public money provided by the city of San Jose.
-Additionally, Lewis Wolff, owner of the San Jose Earthquakes, offered to pay for the maintenance of the stadium for a 55-year time span.
+Additionally, Lewis Wolff, the then owner of the San Jose Earthquakes, offered to pay for the maintenance of the stadium for a 55-year time span.
 The team organization initially delayed the completion date to the middle of the 2014 MLS season, but later delayed it again to the 2015 season.

 The seat pattern includes three different shades of blue as well as a smattering of red seats to pay homage to the club's NASL history.
 Additionally, the pattern contains the message "Go EQ" written in binary.